Saturday, June 5, 2010

 Beans

 Reading this really made me think of how much I really had.
 I give you this information only to make you think of your storage, not to stress you out.
 Plan out your menus and add up the numbers so you know exactly what you will need.
-It also puts into a visual perspective that living of a tiny loaf of bread and a small amount of beans everyday would lead to appetite fatigue rather quickly.
+It also puts into a visual perspective that living off a tiny loaf of bread, and a small amount of beans, everyday would lead to appetite fatigue rather quickly.
 You need to store a variety of food beyond the basics in your storage.

-This month we are storing wheat and you will need 100lbs per adult and children will need less.
+Try storing 100lbs of wheat at a time.
 On the right side of the blog there is a link for a food storage calculator so you can calculate how much food you will need for your storage.
 Try it to see, I was surprised by the numbers.

 If you have wheat allergies there are many other options out there to store.
-Honeyville Grain has alternate flours, as well as Whole Foods and Winco, who both have bulk areas that allow you to purchase any amount of flour that you need, such as spelt, rice, oat, barley
+Honeyville Grain has alternate flours, as well as Whole Foods and Winco, they have bulk areas that allow you to purchase any amount of flour that you need, such as spelt, rice, oat, barley, etc.

 Enjoy the journey!